Single-particle cryo-electron microscopy of the machinery involved in abnormal protein aggregation

 Autophagy (from Greek, meaning ‘to eat oneself’) is the cell’s housekeeping mechanism to engulf and degrade large protein aggregates, damaged organelles and even microbes in double-membrane vesicles called autophagosomes.
 Multiprotein complexes are essential mediators in the events leading to autophagy.
-On the structural level, little is known about their 3D architecture and thus fundamental questions on the nature of these complexes need to
+On the structural level, little is known about their 3D architecture and thus fundamental questions on the nature of these complexes need to be addressed:

 - How are protein deposits structurally linked to autophagy?